Moving to London can be so overwhelming. It’s a huge place and there are so many different neighbourhoods.

 I was slightly reticent about recommending areas to live as I wanted to give tips without persuading, but these areas have always seemed decent to me, and good value for money.
 For more information on different areas, you can always find London Area Guides on MoveBubble and Timeout.
 I think these places are reasonably priced, so they’re good shouts if you’re wondering where to find a cheap flat or room to rent in London.

 Located in Southwark, South East London, Rotherhithe is a little hidden gem.
 It’s by the river and offers some warehouse conversion type accommodation.
 It’s also by Southwark Park and there’s a huge shopping centre nearby at Surrey Quays.
-It has a few decent riverside pubs and you can get the Overground from Rotherhithe and the Jubilee line from Canada Water.
+Bermondsey is the next neighbourhood along and has the beer mile, independent cafes and an antiques market.
+Rotherhithe has a few decent riverside pubs and you can get the Overground to trendy Shoreditch from Rotherhithe and the Jubilee line to London Bridge and Waterloo from Canada Water.
 To get a little feel for Rotherhithe, check out my post where I have photographed a few attractions in Rotherhithe.

 Located in Waltham Forest, Walthamstow is an up and coming area.
 It’s got the Victoria line which always seems to me to be one of the fastest, and also an Overground station.
 I see lots of Victorian housing available and it’s good value for money.